-Oxford EMCRF is a formal collaboration between the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
+The Oxford NIHR CRF is a formal collaboration between the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
 A Collaboration Agreement exists detailing the legal components of the relationship and the division of responsibilities relevant to the relationship.

-As a result of the collaboration, Oxford EMCRF has levels of management and responsibility through both institutions.
+As a result of the collaboration, the CRF has levels of management and responsibility through both institutions.
 These levels oversee the strategic objectives as well as the deliverability and conduct of the research.
 An organisational chart providing generic details is provided below to demonstrate the governance structure in the CRF.